aquasecurity/trivy/docs/air-gap.md

 Trivy can be used in air-gapped environments.

 ## Download the vulnerability database
-At first, you need to download the vulnerability database for air-gapped environment.
+At first, you need to download the vulnerability database for use in air-gapped environments.
 Go to [trivy-db](https://github.com/aquasecurity/trivy-db/releases) and download `trivy-offline.db.tgz` in the latest release.
 If you download `trivy-light-offline.db.tgz`, you have to run Trivy with `--light` option.